woolfel/murmurio/README.md

 Notice the example creates a new instance of Configuration and reads the API key from environment.
 If you were to do the same thing from a simple webpage, the API key would have to be in the javascript.
 Basically, don't expose your API key.
 The example from OpenAI is meant to be run from NodeJS as a service.
 There's quite a few javascript libraries that wrap OpenAI javascript library.
 Most of them don't handle exceptions and leaves it up to the developer.
 Errors happen and you should always handle error conditions.
 If you're running on Azure, the API key should be stored in a keyvault.

-Instead of reading OOPENAI_API_KEY from the enviroment variables, the code would read the keyvault name, make a connection to the vault and then use the API key to send requests to OpenAI.
+Instead of reading OPENAI_API_KEY from the enviroment variables, the code would read the keyvault name, make a connection to the vault and then use the API key to send requests to OpenAI.
+The cloud admin should grant the application access to the keyvault and manage the API key through the keyvault.

+This also means the code should not arbitrarily write the API key to the log where any developer can see it.
+Security should be a first principal concern and not "an after thought."

 ## Dependencies to external libraries